Best Dog Books for Kids

 One thing that is universal about dogs is that they love their people — and these dog stories often show the bond between a child and their pet.

 You’ll find stories about working dogs, too.
 And survival stories.
-And so many heart-warming stories.
+And so many heart-warming stories perfect for dog lovers.

-Get ready for your next favorite book from this list of fiction and nonfiction for all ages including preschool, elementary ages, and middle school ages!
+Get ready for your next favorite books to read from this list of fiction and nonfiction for all ages including preschool, elementary ages, and middle school ages!

 P.S.
 If your kids are also cat enthusiasts, check out this list of the best books with CATS!!